Because you asked. Adaptive IP.

-Together with our routing and switching platforms, these building blocks create a complete solution offering closed-loop automation that delivers optimal IP connectivity, from access to metro networks.
+Together with our routing and switching platforms, these building blocks create a complete approach offering closed-loop automation that delivers optimal IP connectivity, from access to metro networks.

 Figure 1: Adaptive IP closed-loop IP network automation, from access to metro

 IP networks must be “open” for business

 IP is the language of the internet and its common, standards-based implementation is why we can seamlessly engage in eSports, video streaming, instant messaging, virtually hailing taxis, and so much more on a daily basis.
-Ciena’s Adaptive IP solution was designed from inception to be open and standards-based, across all network layers.
+Ciena’s Adaptive IP approach was designed from inception to be open and standards-based, across all network layers.
 This allows for easy integration into existing IP networks, from access to metro, ensuring a smooth and elegant migration path.
 This also allows network operators to gracefully simplify and expand IP connectivity closer to where content is both created and consumed – the network edge – by leveraging open analytics-driven automation to increase service velocity while overcoming complexity.

 IP delivered differently